Local Expert Guest

 Many local reefs have been placed by TISIRI, a local non-profit that is focusing efforts on reef creation, environmental conservation, and marine awareness.
 TISIRI stands for “Think It, Sink It, Reef It.”
 The group generates reef concepts incorporating recycled material and ultimately create marine bio-diverse hot spots.

 Jacksonville’s reefs are an unexplored haven for fishermen and adventurers.
 The types of fish you are most likely to see on an average dive are Red Snapper, Atlantic Spadefish, and Seabass.
-Fishermen are most likely to catch Snapper, Cobia, and Greater Amber Amberjack near the reefs.
+Fishermen are most likely to catch Snapper, Cobia, and Greater Amberjack near the reefs.